 HPBs were investigated in Prahok from 3 provinces, Kampong Thom, Kampong Cham, and Siem Reap.
 After incubating at 30°C for 24 hrs., 15 homogenate Prahok samples were determined to be histamine positive.
 In the overall 15 Prahok samples, 8 (53%) had histamine levels from 0<100 ppm which is the level allowed by USFDA (2001), and 6 (40%) were detected with histamine 100<200 ppm had histamine levels beyond Cambodian regulation standards (CS, 2015), and 1 (7%) was the highest amount of histamine found in Prahok Trey Sandaiy purchased from Kampong Cham province which was contained 228 ppm of histamine concentration over Cambodian regulation standards >200 ppm (Table 1).
-Similar to Sokvibol (2022) research on the assessment of biogenic amine levels from Cambodia fermented fish products showed in the three samples of Prahok products brought from Kampot, Phnom Penh, and Kampong Chhnang had histamine levels were over the Cambodian guideline of 200 ppm, while those in 11 samples (Prahok and Teuk Trey) met the FDA's recommended level of 50 ppm (Sokvibol et al., 2022).
+Similar to Sokvibol (2022) research on the Assessment of biogenic amine levels from Cambodia fermented fish products showed in the three samples of Prahok products brought from Kampot, Phnom Penh, and Kampong Chhnang had histamine levels were over the Cambodian guideline of 200 ppm (Sokvibol et al., 2022).